 Want more productive employees?
 Make them happy.

 They found that short-term boosts to happiness made employees 12% more productive.
 They also found an inverse effect: reminding participants of sad life events made them 10% less productive.
-Evidentally, when workers are happier, they work more effectively, increasing output while maintaining quality.
+Evidently, when workers are happier, they work more effectively, increasing output while maintaining quality.

 Even when a pay raise isn’t possible, offering greater schedule flexibility and prioritizing good communication have been shown to keep the average employee happy.

-15. Only 2.5% of people can multitask effectively
+15. Only 2.5% of People can Multitask Effectively

 The vast majority of us should think twice before listing “the ability to multitask” as a skill in a cover letter.
 Mounting evidence demonstrates that multitasking actually decreases productivity.

 In fact, a famous study found that only 2.5% of us are “supertaskers.”
-Supertaskers are able to effectively complete more than 1 task at a time.
+Supertaskers are able to effectively complete more than one task at a time.
 For the rest of us, our abilities significantly worsen when we divide our attention across multiple tasks.

 Workplace Productivity in 2023: The Takeaway